octobercms/docs/backend-forms.md

     {
         return ['published' => 'Published', ...];
     }

+The fifth method uses a static method declared in the model class:

+    status:
+        label: Blog Post Status
+        type: dropdown
+        options: FormHelper::staticMethodOptions

+Supplying the dropdown options to the model class:

+    public static function staticMethodOptions($fieldName, $value, $formData)
+    {
+        return ['published' => 'Published', ...];
+    }

+The sixth method uses an array that contains the class as the first argument and the method as the second argument; a static method must be defined in the model class:

+    status:
+        label: Blog Post Status
+        type: dropdown
+        options: [FormHelper, staticMethodOptions]

+Supplying the dropdown options to the model class:

+    public static function staticMethodOptions($fieldName, $value, $formData)
+    {
+        return ['published' => 'Published', ...];
+    }

 To define the behavior when there is no selection, you may specify an `emptyOption` value to include an empty option that can be reselected.